mrgalopes/sdp_project_q1/README.md

 ## Run Instructions

-Given the binary is in the current directory (e.g. after build with previous instruction `cd build/bin/`), to run the program:
+Given the binary is in the current directory (e.g. after build with previous Linux build instruction, do `cd build/bin/`), to run the program:

 ```sh
 ./color_prog path/to/graph/my_graph.gra # or my_other_graph.graph